odisfm/zcx-core/docs/content/lessons/getting-started/zcx-concepts.md

 #### gestures

-Gestures are physical actions you can perform on a control to trigger a command.
+Gestures are physical actions you can perform on a button, which will in turn trigger a **command** on a ZControl.
 There are six gestures supported by zcx:

 - **pressed** always fired immediately after a control is pressed